loculus-project/loculus/architecture_docs/05_building_block_view.md

 * Users can either
     * use the website to browse the data and download sequences
-    * or they can use LAPIS directly to query the data (e.g. for automated analysis).
+    * or use LAPIS directly to query the data (e.g. for automated analysis).
 * Submitters can
   * log in via Keycloak
   * submit new sequence data via the website
-  * or they can use the API directly to automate their submission process.
+  * or use the API directly to automate their submission process.
-* The backend infrastructure stores and processed the data.
+* The backend infrastructure stores and processes the data.
 * LAPIS / SILO provides the query engine for the sequence data that is stored in the backend infrastructure.
 * The backend infrastructure also fetches sequence data from / uploads sequence data to INSDC services.
 * The website and the backend infrastructure use Keycloak to verify the identity of users.